yeti-switch/doc/en/best-practices/troubleshooting.rst

 Routing simulation
 ==================

-In case of unexpected routing behavior - when yeti choosing unexpected Customer auths, Destinations, Dialpeers or Gateways Routing Simulation tools allow to collect routing logs.
+In case of unexpected routing behavior - when yeti choosing unexpected Customer auth, Destinations, Dialpeers or Gateways Routing Simulation tools allow to collect routing logs.

 There are two ways how to use Routing Simulation tool:

     - Manually from Routing -> Routing Simulation menu - In this case operator have to enter all call attributes manually.
     - From CDR.
-When you want to reproduce call routing of specicif call - you can click on "Routing Simulation" button on CDR Show page.
-In this call all call atributes will be copied from CDR automatically.
+When you want to reproduce call routing of specific call - you can click on "Routing Simulation" button on CDR Show page.
+In this call all call attributes will be copied from CDR automatically.

 .. _troubleshooting_tracing: